fearofcode/arete/README.md

 Arete is intended to be used for remembering what you learn about math and science.

+I'm happy to add more documentation and instructions if there is interest.
+For now, this is probably only going to be used by its creator.

 ## Setting up PostgreSQL on Linux

 To use Arete, you'll first have to install PostgreSQL if you don't already have it installed.